phillipadsmith/2014.phillipadsmith.com/_posts/2015-06-03-what-is-hacks-hackers.md

 * [A Benevolent Dictator For Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life): in this case, Burt Herman.
 * Project “lieutenants:” the Hacks/Hacker Board of Directors, Chrys, Jenny, Rich, and Aron
-* Localization leaders: people like [Mariano Blejman](https://twitter.com/blejman) in Latin America, [Justin Arenstein](https://twitter.com/justinarenstein) in Africa, and so on.
+* Localization leaders: people like [Mariano Blejman](https://twitter.com/blejman) in Latin America, [Justin Arenstein](https://twitter.com/justinarenstein) in Africa, Joanna Geary in London, and many others.

 [And hundreds very active contributors around the world who organize chapters and run events](http://hackshackers.meetup.com/) — forking the project, improving it, and contributing back.